KarimaheshBabu/karimaheshbabu/README.md

 - Other Skills : EDA with Pandas, Statistical Analysis,Data Preprocessing,Statistics,Probability.
   ## 🌱 Certifications and Credentials
 I have accomplished the following credentials:

+## 🏗️ Projects
+Here are some of my notable projects:

 ## Student Performance Prediction
 ● Achieved a 96% accuracy rate in forecasting student academic performance by developing and deploying a machine learning model.